mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 Making predictions on this data should atleast give us ~94% accuracy _(due to our majority class forming roughly 94% of our data)_.
 However, while working on imbalanced problems, accuracy is considered to be a poor evaluation metrics because:
 1.Accuracy is calculated by ratio of correct classifications / incorrect classifications.
 2.This metric would largely tell us how accurate our predictions are on the majority class (since it comprises 94% of values).
 But, we need to know if we are predicting minority class correctly.
-In such situations, we should use elements of a **confusion matrix**.
+In such situations, we should use elements of a **confusion matrix**, to decide on the viability of a model.

 We begin by importing our `d_train` and `d_test` into R, and making some minor adjustments before we use our model:
 ```javascript